-- What pages per minute (PPM) is good for a printer?
+- What pages per minute (ppm) is good for a printer?

-Affordable ink depends on several different factors: How much the cartridges cost upfront, how much ink the printer uses on average, and how long cartridges last.
-Ultimately, it's best if you take a look at specific models and check how much the cartridges are, and how long they appear to last (usually measured in page yield).
+Affordable ink depends on several different factors: How much the cartridges cost upfront, how much ink the printer uses on average, and how long the cartridges last.
+Ultimately, it's best if you take a look at specific models and check how much the cartridges are and how long they appear to last (usually measured in page yield).
 Even within the same brand, ink costs can vary considerably based on the printing machine.

 Laser printers with their toner cartridges have high initial costs for replacing toner, but toner lasts longer than almost any other printer ink type.
 However, if you want a home or small business printer, then a laser printer probably isn't on your list.
 In that case, we suggest you take a look at our top HP OfficeJet pick.
 HP offers very high-quality ink cartridges for its OfficeJet models, and they'll last longer than most alternatives.
 If you need to stretch your budget, seek out a printer with larger cartridges or XL cartridges if those are available from your manufacturer.
 These larger cartridges generally will cost more upfront but will reduce the cost per page in the long run as they will last longer.

-We have already established that, aside from the high initial costs, laser printers tend to be more affordable in the long run because they are so cheap to operate.
+Aside from the high initial costs, laser printers tend to be more affordable in the long run because they are so cheap to operate.
 However, let's say that you're looking only at inkjet printers: What should you look for?

-- The best photo printers for 2020
+- The best gaming keyboards for 2022